My mother in law passed away from Cancer at 62.

 We learned about the news during a late afternoon visit at her house.
-She was losing her ability to swallow and we were brainstorming a couple new options we haven’t tried yet to help her.
+She was losing her ability to swallow, and we were brainstorming a couple of new options we haven’t tried yet to help her.
 Then my wife, her brother, and I went to get a pizza for dinner.
 Twenty minutes later, when we came back, Carol was gone.

-We cried, hold and kissed her until her body was completely cold and discolored.
+We cried, hold, and kissed her until her body was completely cold and discolored.

 For two months, despite the lack of progress, my wife and I have convinced ourselves that we could heal Carol.
 We read about many stories of unexpected survivors of advanced cancers who used alternative methods of healing to beat the odds.
-So we thought “If they did it, Carol can definitely do it too!”
+So we thought “If they did it, Carol could definitely do it too!”

-Carol was on board too and she never gave up.
+Carol was on board too, and she never gave up.
 She fought and loved us until her last breath.

-The first thing is “Don’t Choke”
+The first thing is “Don’t Choke.”